 Step 6 – Partnership Books and Records

-c) Most businesses follow a calendar year, but if the partnership follows a fiscal year, state that fact.
+c) Most businesses follow a calendar year, but state if the partnership follows a fiscal year.

-d) List the date that statements of profit and loss and the balance sheet will be prepared.
-This can be any date, but usually happens within a couple of months after the end of the year.
+d) List the date that profit and loss statements and the balance sheet will be prepared.
+This can be any date but usually happens within a couple of months after the end of the year.
 Be aware of state and federal tax and reporting deadlines in selecting the date.

 Step 7 – Management and Voluntary Dissolution

-b) The partnership can be dissolved by unanimous consent, or upon specific events.
-When a partnership dissolves, the business is usually wound up and the assets liquidated or distributed.
-It might go on as a sole proprietorship, though, if one partner buys out the other.
+b) The partnership can be dissolved by unanimous consent or upon specific events.
+The business is usually wound up when a partnership dissolves, and the assets are liquidated or distributed.
+It might become a sole proprietorship if one partner buys out the other.

 b) Decide how the partnership will handle the death or retirement of one of the partners.
-If there are only two, the partnership must either wind up and distribute, or be bought out and go on as a sole proprietorship.
+If there are only two, the block must either wind up and distribute or be bought out and go on as a sole proprietorship.

 c) Describe how any buyout price is to be calculated.
-This is the price the remaining partner will pay for the interest of the partner who leaves, in lieu of completely winding up the business.
+This is the price the remaining partner will pay for the interest of the partner who leaves instead of ultimately winding up the business.

 Step 9 – New Partners and Arbitration